v8/v8.dev/src/docs/ports.md

 ---
 title: 'Handling of ports'
 ---
-This article describes how ports should be handled.
+This document describes how ports should be handled.

 ## MIPS